Online Master of Science in Engineering Technology

 |Total Program Cost||$26,700||$29,700|

 *Tuition and fees are charged on a per credit hour basis and are subject to annual increases.
 Annual increases may change the total program cost.
-The rate and fees above are effective for the 2019–2020 school year.
-Although Purdue faculty and staff fee remissions may be applied to the online MS in Engineering Technology program, special rates may be available for Purdue faculty and staff.
-Please discuss your options with an admissions advisor.
+Purdue faculty and staff fee remissions may not be applied to the online MS in Engineering Technology program.